-Way #3 – You’re HVAC unit will have less wear and tear.
+Way #3 – Your HVAC unit will have less wear and tear.

 With the heat/cool staying in, the HVAC unit won’t have to work as hard to maintain temperature.

 So, does this really work?
-Let’s look at few examples on how a SPF roof reduced energy costs.
+Let’s look at a few examples of how an SPF roof reduced energy costs.

 Flying J Truck Stop/Restaurant